 Family Psychological Associates Listed by pear Ransomware Group

-On April 6, 2026, the pear Ransomware Group added Family Psychological Associates to its public leak site, confirming that internal files had been exfiltrated from the mental health provider during a ransomware attack.
+On April 6, 2026, the pear Ransomware Group added Family Psychological Associates to its public leak site, claiming that internal files had been exfiltrated from the mental health provider during a ransomware attack.
 Patients and their families whose records were stored with the practice now face the risk that sensitive personal and clinical information has moved into the hands of criminals.

 Public reporting indicates the incident involves a ransomware deployment that led to both encryption and data theft.
 The pear Ransomware Group posted proof of the exfiltration on its leak site, listing Family Psychological Associates, a provider of mental health services.
 No exact victim count has been released, and the precise volume or contents of the stolen files remain undisclosed in available reporting.
 The posting appeared on the group’s onion site, which is tracked by ransomware monitoring services such as ransomware.live.